contest-framework/server/documentation/configure.md

 # Contest Server Configuration

-Run <code type="contest-command">contest setup</code> in the root directory of your codebase to generate Contest's configuration file (<code type="repo/existing-file">.contest.json</code>).
+Run <code type="subcommand">contest setup</code> in the root directory of your codebase to generate Contest's configuration file (<code type="repo/existing-file">.contest.json</code>).
 This file tells the Contest server which actions it should perform when it receives messages from a Contest client.